 To give the teachers and children in the classroom an immediate opportunity to give us feedback, we also have a score out of 5 at the bottom of each lesson, along with an option to leave a comment.
 We ask another simple but very important question: How much did the class enjoy this lesson?

-Together teachers and children have rated hundreds of our weekly lessons this year and we are currently averaging a 4.5/5.
+Together teachers and children have rated hundreds of our weekly lessons this year and we are currently averaging a score of 4.5/5.

 School Closures and The Return to School